blbadger/blbadger.github.io/additivity-order.md

 One example of organization is found in randomized fractals.
 These are shapes that can be obtained by from random (pseudorandom, as no digital computer is capable of truly random number generation) inputs that are restricted in some way.
 Take the sierpinski triangle:

+[pic]

+This fractal may be constructed in a deterministic fashion by instructing a computer to draw exactly where we want it to using recursion on a base template.
+But it is also constructed using random inputs in a surprising way: take three points that are the edges of an equilateral triangle and add an initial point somewhere in this triangle.
+Assign two numbers on a dice to each vertex, roll the dice, and move half way towards the vertex indicated by the dice and repeat.
+This can be done in python as follows:

 ```python
 a = (-400,-300)